-Anne Milgram '96 is a Professor of Practice, Distinguished Scholar in Residence, and Senior Fellow at the Center.
+Anne Milgram '96 is a Professor of Practice, and Distinguished Scholar in Residence

 Prior to joining NYU, Milgram served as New Jersey’s Attorney General from June 2007 to January 2010, where she headed the 9,000-person Department of Law and Public Safety.
 Milgram became Attorney General after serving from February 2006 to June 2007 as First Assistant Attorney General.
 As Attorney General, Milgram supervised eight divisions and multiple commissions and boards, including: the Division of Criminal Justice; the Division of Law; the Division of Consumer Affairs; the Bureau of Securities; the Division of Civil Rights; the Juvenile Justice Commission; the Division of Gaming Enforcement; the Division of Highway Traffic Safety; the Racing Commission; and the Division of Alcoholic Beverage Control.
 Milgram also supervised the Division of the New Jersey State Police and its 3,000 sworn members and the Camden Police Department.